Lord Knight Captain Order, the proud head of her hallowed organization, slumps her head depressively into her arched and open palm.

-Had Daniel told her before he died about the mind-numbing drivel she’d have to sit through when representing The Knights on The Western Kingdom Charity Board, she expects she would have offed herself after all, at least before he died to flop all this miserable responsibility on her.
+Had Daniel told her before he died about the mind-numbing drivel she’d have to sit through when representing The Knights on The Western Kingdom Charity Board, she expects she would have offed herself after all, at least before he died and flopped all this miserable responsibility on her.

 The legendary swordsmaiden, the Chaos Slayer, The Blind White Knight and Witch Queen of The West isn’t just bad when it comes to dealing with the daily, jugular-stabbing mediocrity of high management, but she hates it more than anything- anything.

-Once she almost got her intestines zipped out by a Trenchling, trying to slurp up her internals like a noodle.
-Due to a very long and extreme set of consequences leading up to that point, she also had no pain-nullification enchantment working over her, so she felt every bit, as far as the bastard had got, in making her its personal spaghetti after it tore open her lower half.
+Once she almost got her intestines ripped out by a trenchling, trying to slurp up her internals like a noodle.
+Due to a very long and extreme set of consequences leading up to that point, she also had no pain-nullification enchantment working over her, so she felt every bit of it.

 Magic Knights of The Old Kingdom of Reinen are great when it comes to patching themselves up physically.
 It’s not quite so easy when it comes down to fixing emotional damage.

 If it were up to her, there wouldn’t be much of that, or much of any of this at all, really.
-She’s all for helping those less fortunate out, but that rarely actually takes the form of a new park, and far more often looks like sending people to school.
+Of course she’s for helping those less fortunate out, but that rarely takes the form of a new park, and far more often looks like sending people to school in her mind.
 She closes her eyes briefly, realizing how she might even disagree with herself depending on the time of day and the amount of alcohol she’s consumed.
 It all seems to be a never-ending curse of not knowing what really is the right thing to do.
-Meeo didn’t, she’s sure, and Meeo knew everything; so why would she?
+Meeo didn’t, she’s sure, and Meeo basically knew everything; so why would she?

 Her gray eyes, constantly displaying a state of bemused, sarcastic fatalism, glances over one board member after another.